tgfrerer/island/README.md

 * **Hot-reloading**: An Island project is made from isolated c/cpp modules, each of which can be tweaked, re-compiled at runtime, and automatically hot-reloaded.
-The same applies to shader source files.

-* **Shader Hot-reloading**: Shader code may be hot-reloaded too.
-  Island supports shader code hot-reloading for HLSL, GLSL, or SPIR-V shader source files.
-Any change in these files triggers a recompile, and (Vulkan) pipelines are automatically rebuilt if needed.
+* **Shader Hot-reloading**: Island supports shader code hot-reloading for HLSL, GLSL, or SPIR-V shader source files.
+Shader files are automatically watched, and any change triggers a recompile, with (Vulkan) pipelines automatically rebuilt if needed.
 HLSL/GLSL Shaders may use `#include` directives.
-Error messages will point at file and line number, and include a brief listing with problematic lines highlighted in context.
+Error messages (if any) will point at shader file and line number, and include a brief listing with problematic lines highlighted in context.

 * **Fast compile times**:  Because of Island's modular architecture, a recompilation & reload cycle typically takes less than 1 second,